S3 Glacier – Instant, Flexible & Deep Archive Compared [2026]

 • Standard retrieval: 3-5 hours

-• Bulk retrieval: 5-12 hours
+• Bulk retrieval: 5-12 hours (free)

-• For accessing GLACIER objects,
+• For accessing Glacier Flexible Retrieval objects,

 • the object must be restored which can take anywhere between minutes to hours